-Marta Elvira earned her Ph.D. in Organizational Behavior & Industrial Relations at U.C.
-Berkeley's Haas School of Business.
-Prior to joining IESE Business School, Prof. Elvira served as Academic Dean at Lexington College.
-She was a tenured associate professor in the Graduate School of Management at the University of California, Irvine, and associate professor of organizational behavior at INSEAD (France).
-In 1999-2000, Dr. Elvira was a visiting scholar at MIT's Sloan School of Management in the Institute for Work and Employment Research as well as at the Instituto Tecnologico de Monterrey (Mexico).
+Marta Elvira is professor in the departments of Managing People in Organizations and Strategic Management and holder of the Chair of Family-Owned Business.
+Prior to joining IESE, Professor Elvira served as Academic Dean at Lexington College, as a tenured associate professor in the Graduate School of Management at the University of California, Irvine, an associate professor of organizational behavior at INSEAD (France), and a visiting scholar at MIT's Sloan School of Management in the Institute for Work and Employment Research as well as at the Instituto Tecnologico de Monterrey (Mexico).

-She has co-edited two books: Managing Human Resources in Latin America: An Agenda for International Leaders (Routledge, 2005) and Best Practices in HRM in Latin America (Routledge, 2008), as well as two special issues on research in Latin America for the International Journal of Human Resources Management (December 2005) and the International Journal of Manpower (2007).
+She has co-edited two books: Managing Human Resources in Latin America: An Agenda for International Leaders, and Best Practices in HRM in Latin America, as well as two special issues on research in Latin America for the International Journal of Human Resources Management and the International Journal of Manpower.